kriszyp/compose/README.md

 ## Compose.create

 Compose.create() is another function provided by the ComposeJS library.
-This function is similar to Compose() and takes exactly the same type of arguments, but rather than creating a constructor, it directly creates an instance object.
+This function is similar to Compose() and takes exactly the same type of arguments (any mixture of constructors or objects), but rather than creating a constructor, it directly creates an instance object.
 Calling the constructor returned from Compose with no argumetns and calling Compose.create act approximately the same action, i.e. Compose(...)() acts the same as Compose.create(...).
 The main